1. basic issues

 - Directly elected by unions is by default at least 1 representative.

 - In special cases it makes sense that half of the employee representatives are directly elected by unions.

-Example: finance-companies with high-income employees.
+Example: finance or high-tech companies with high-income employees.

 Such companies can have a great influence on society and by this on the great number of employees at other